terra-quantum-public/tq42-pqc-oss/docs/keys/PRNG.md

     * **Hash Truncation and Reuse**: The resulting hash is then truncated, taking a portion of the hash and overwriting the original elements of `dt` with this truncated hash data.
 This step is essential to mix the entropy and reduce predictability.

     * **Initial AES Encryption**: The array `dt` is then encrypted using the AES block cipher in OFB mode.
-This mode of operation turns a block cipher into a stream cipher, producing a keystream that is then XORed with the plaintext—in this case, the data in `dt`.
+This mode of operation turns a block cipher into a stream cipher, producing a keystream that is then XORed with the plaintext - in this case, the data in `dt`.

     * **XOR with Internal State**: After the encryption, the `dt` array is XORed with an internal state array `v`.
 The result of this XOR is stored in a new array `r`.